sspatari/babel-nodejs-starter/README.md

 # Babel Node.js Express Setup

 A starter pack for server side JavaScript applications using standards from ES2015, ES2016, ES2017.
-It uses Babel to compile from this standard to ES5
+It uses Babel to compile from this standard to ES5.
+This project used [express](https://expressjs.com/) framework

 ##Usage